The percentage of overweight children in the United States is growing at an alarming rate, with 1 out of 3 kids now considered overweight or obese.

 Is Your Child Overweight?

-An easier way to measure BMI is to use a BMI calculator.
-Once you know your child's BMI, it can be plotted on a standard BMI chart.
-Kids fall into one of four categories:
+Once your child's BMI is known, it can be plotted on a standard BMI chart.
+Kids ages 2 to 19 fall into one of four categories:

 - underweight: BMI below the 5th percentile